thorbengrosser/zug_gelato/README.md

 ### Adding New Administrations

-To add new administrations to the database, you can:
+The application now includes a complete list of Luxembourg administrative bodies.
+To update the list:

-1. Modify the seed data in `models/administration.py`
+1. Modify the data in `static/data/admin-lux.json`
 2. Run the seeding command:
 ```bash
 flask seed-administrations
 ```

-### Customizing Templates
+### AI Integration

-French letter templates can be customized in the `utils/mistral.py` file by modifying the prompt templates.
+The application uses Mistral AI for request analysis and refinement.
+The AI agent is configured in `utils/mistral_agent.py` and can be customized by modifying the agent configuration.

+### Privacy and Tracking

+The application includes a configurable tracking system.
+To add or modify tracking scripts:

+1. Edit `static/js/trackers.js`
+2. Update the Privacy Policy in `templates/privacy.html`

 ## Contributing